 Usage Examples¶

-This page provides several complete examples demonstrating the main features of arch_eval.
+This page provides several complete, working examples demonstrating the main features of arch_eval.
+Each example is self-contained and can be run as-is (with minor modifications for your specific use case).

 Basic Training with MNIST¶

-Train a simple CNN on MNIST using torchvision data.
+Train a simple CNN on the MNIST digit classification dataset using torchvision data.
+This example demonstrates:

 import torch